aprilspeight/workshops/_docs/Southern/2-create-a-scene.md

 ## Camera

 The code below creates an Arc Rotate Camera for the scene.
+Add this snippet after the code for the **Basic Scene Syntax**.

 ```javascript
     /**** Camera *****/